openworm/org.geppetto.core/README.md

 # Geppetto Core Bundle

-This project contains Geppetto core bundle.
-Inside this module Geppetto keep all the common interfaces, models, and utilities shared across every other bundle.
+This project contains the Geppetto core bundle.
+Inside this module Geppetto keeps all the common interfaces, models, and utilities shared across every other bundle.